mikosik/smooth-build/doc/tutorial.md

 and run build once again then result will be instantaneous.
 All function calls (function plus actual argument values) have been already executed during previous build runs so they are taken from cache.
-The only exception is `files("src")` call which reads files from disk so its result is never cached between builds.
+The only exception is `projectFiles("src")` call which reads files from disk so its result is never cached between builds.

 Such solution is powerful as it gives you access to any build result you have ever executed.